Mikaela/mikaela.github.io/pages/discuss.markdown

   client and server implementations are heavy, especially on server side requiring what to outside looks like a constant maintenance to deal with the implementation performance issues, I am not interested in even trying to selfhost a Matrix (home)server and bridges until the situation significantly improves.
-[Matrix clients also seldom support connecting through Tor easily](https://github.com/vector-im/element-meta/issues/200).
+[Matrix clients also seldom support connecting through Tor easily](https://github.com/vector-im/element-meta/issues/200), while the [Synapse server by Matrix.org team doesn't support connecting](https://github.com/matrix-org/synapse/issues/5152) through [I2P or Tor](https://github.com/matrix-org/synapse/issues/5455) at [all](https://github.com/matrix-org/synapse/issues/7088).

 ## And on transports, relays and bridges